Hyperfiniteness of the boundary action of virtually special groups

 \section{Introduction}

 Borel complexity measures how complicated it is to describe equivalence relations on standard Borel spaces.
 It provides a formulation of classification problems, and the study of Borel complexity has long been an active topic in descriptive set theory.
-Despite its long history, there are many fundamental open problems remaining.
-One of them is the following (see \cite[Section 16.4]{Kec25}). \begin{que} Is every measure-hyperfinite countable Borel equivalence relation hyperfinite? \end{que} Roughly speaking, a Borel equivalence relation $E$ on a standard Borel space $X$ is called hyperfinite if $E$ is an increasing union of finite Borel equivalence relations and called measure-hyperfinite if $E$ is $\mu$-hyperfinite (i.e. $E$ becomes hyperfinite after removing some $\mu$-null set of $X$) for every Borel probability measure $\mu$ on $X$ (see Section \ref{sec:Descriptive set theory}).
+Despite its long history, there are still many fundamental long standing open problems.
+One of them is the following (see \cite[Section 16.4]{Kec25}). \begin{que} Is every measure-hyperfinite countable Borel equivalence relation hyperfinite? \end{que} Roughly speaking, a Borel equivalence relation $E$ on a standard Borel space $X$ is called hyperfinite if $E$ can be approximated by Borel equivalence relations with finite classes and called measure-hyperfinite if $E$ is $\mu$-hyperfinite (i.e. $E$ becomes hyperfinite after removing some $\mu$-null set of $X$) for every Borel probability measure $\mu$ on $X$ (see Section \ref{sec:Descriptive set theory}).
 Measure-hyperfiniteness is weaker than hyperfiniteness by default and Question \ref{que:hyperfinite} asks whether these two notions are equivalent.

 One of the main sources of measure-hyperfinite Borel equivalence relations is the orbit equivalence relations of topologically amenable actions by Connes-Feldman-Weiss Theorem (see \cite{CFW81} and \cite[Appendix A]{FKSV25}).
 Topological amenability of group actions is a far-reaching generalization of amenability of groups and has been extensively studied with its connection to group theory, geometry, ergodic theory, and operator algebras.
-It is known that various group actions on nonpositively curved spaces induce a topologically amenable action on a natural boundary of the space, even if the group itself is not amenable.
+It is known that various group actions on nonpositively curved spaces induce a topologically amenable action on a natural boundary of the space, even if the group itself is not amenable (see \cite{Ada94,Kai04, Oza06,Kid08,Ham09,Lec10,GN11,NS13,HH21,BGC22}).
 Therefore, it is interesting to ask whether such natural actions appearing in geometry induce hyperfinite orbit equivalence relations in the quest of Question \ref{que:hyperfinite}.
 This can also be considered as the investigation of a group action version of Weiss Conjecture.